petergardfjall/dotfiles/cheat/sheets/elisp.cheat.md

         ; => (rose lily)
         flowers

-Lisp expressions are either atoms or function calls (there are also *macros*
-though: a macro translates a Lisp expression into another expression that is to be evaluated in place of the original expression).
+Lisp expressions are either atoms or function calls (some functions are actually *macros*: a macro translates a Lisp expression into another expression that is to be evaluated in place of the original expression).
 Function calls use prefix notation and are enclosed in parenthesis:

     ;; call 1 + 2 + 3